Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lessons12.md

 - As security researchers our job is to ultimately do what's necessary to make a protocol more secure.
 - Test suites should be an expectation of any protocol serious about security, assuring adequate test coverage will be valuable in a `private audit`.
 - Being farmiliar with test coverage `forge coverage` for the protocol.
+- Always switch to the required and accurate branch for auditting.